UAVDB: Point-Guided Masks for UAV Detection and Segmentation: Conclusion

 \section{Conclusion}

-We introduced UAVDB, a high-resolution, video-based benchmark explicitly designed for RGB-based camera-to-UAV monitoring in long-range aerospace surveillance scenarios.
-UAVDB addresses critical gaps in existing datasets, which often lack the resolution, diversity, and temporal continuity necessary to detect and track small, distant UAVs in complex environments.
-Built upon a lightweight and scalable point-guided weak supervision pipeline, UAVDB eliminates manual labeling once trajectory points are available.
-Our proposed Patch Intensity Convergence (PIC) method accurately derives bounding boxes from these points, which are then used to prompt SAM2 for generating high-quality instance masks, enabling fully automated annotation with minimal human effort.
-Crucially, UAVDB's video-based nature supports flexible scaling via adjustable frame sampling and enables temporal tasks such as tracking, making it significantly more versatile than conventional static image benchmarks.
-Furthermore, the modular PIC with SAM2 pipeline is transferable and can be integrated into other point-guided vision tasks beyond UAV surveillance.
-In summary, UAVDB offers a valuable foundation for developing and benchmarking robust detection, segmentation, and tracking methods under realistic conditions, and expects the annotation pipeline to advance research in weakly supervised, domain-adaptive, and video-aware computer vision.
+We introduced UAVDB, a UAV benchmark designed for RGB-based camera-to-UAV monitoring in long-range aerospace surveillance scenarios.
+UAVDB is built upon a PIC-SAM2 pipeline that generates high-quality instance masks with minimal human effort.
+Beyond detection and segmentation, its video-based nature supports flexible scaling via adjustable frame sampling and enables temporal tasks such as tracking, making it more versatile than static image benchmarks.
+Furthermore, the pipeline is transferable and can be readily integrated into other point-guided vision tasks.
+We expect the proposed annotation pipeline to further benefit research in weakly supervised computer vision.